YM2132/PR_guard/README.md

 Can I re-author a /answers comment if it fails?
 - Yes, you can change your answers and then restart the failed job

+Can't someone just use AI to answer the questions?
+- Yes, and that's okay.
+PR Guard is not trying to ban AI — it's trying to make AI-assisted work more responsible.
+Even if answers are AI-assisted, the author still has to read and submit them, which forces a brief pause to consider the change, the risks, and the tests.
+Like any trust-based system, it can't guarantee zero AI, but it raises the bar and nudges people toward actually engaging with their own PRs

 ### Roadmap

 1. Increase developer configurability